 An essential element of the learning process at RISD is the studio critique.
 As you learn to present and discuss your work in front of faculty, guests and fellow students, you grow more comfortable with talking about and articulating your goals.
 Critiques, or "crits" as they're more commonly known, take place from time to time throughout the course of each class, and serve as important guideposts as you refine your work and prepare final projects.

-The summer culminates with the annual Pre-College Exhibitions – three events held in three separate exhibition spaces on the RISD campus.
-The Majors Exhibition showcases hundreds of pieces produced in the studios of all 20 majors; the Fashion Majors Show highlights wearable art created by fashion design students; and the Design and Drawing Exhibition presents work from Drawing Foundations and Design Foundations classes.
+The summer culminates with the annual Pre-College Exhibitions – four events held in four separate exhibition spaces on the RISD campus.
+The Majors Exhibition showcases hundreds of pieces produced in the studios of all 21 majors; the Fashion Majors Show highlights wearable art created by fashion design students; the Design and Drawing Exhibition presents work from Drawing Foundations and Design Foundations classes; and screenings show the work of Film/Video and Animation majors.

 make it yours